Spiffmeister/pyLEVIS/README.md

 ```py
     pylevis.pylevis_settings.levis_directory = "/path/to/levis"
 ```
-to update the configuration, this will automatically update all
+to update the configuration, this will automatically update the path to VENUS-LEVIS any future calls to `pylevis.simulation`.

 ## Changed functions